 - 1. In the Project Name field, type the name of the project.
-This name will appear as the file name. - 2.
-In the Project Directory field, specify the location of your new project. - 3.
+This name will be used to name the project's folder and the main project file. - 2.
+Next to the Project Directory field, click on the Browse button to navigate to a location to save your project. - 3.
 In the Project Title field, type the name of the project title.
-It is a good idea to use the Project Name for the Project Title.
-You can also type in the name of the Project Subtitle, but it is not mandatory.
-These titles will appear in the PDF exports of your storyboard. - 4.
-In the Camera Size menu, choose the resolution for your project-see Creating Custom Resolutions.
+By default, this field will already be filled with what you typed in the Project Name field. - 4.
+If you want your project to have a subtitle, type it in the Project Subtitle field.
+This is not mandatory. - 5.
+In the Colour Space drop-down menu, select a colour space to use, or stay with the default sRGB. - 6.
+In the Camera Size drop-down, choose the resolution for your project.